joustava/CarND-Behavioral-Cloning-Project/README.md

 | ------------------------------------------------------------ |
 | ![Training Loss and Accuray Plot](assets/plots/training-plot-lenet.png) |

 Training loss goes down very steep while the validation loss stays approximately the same.
+It does not look like a great learning curve.

-The produced model can be found in [`./models/model01.h5`](./models/model01.h5) under epository [tag model02](https://github.com/joustava/CarND-Behavioral-Cloning-Project/tree/model02) as well as the accompanying source code at this point in time.
+The produced model can be found under epository [tag model02](https://github.com/joustava/CarND-Behavioral-Cloning-Project/tree/model02) as well as the accompanying source code.

 #### Model 3 network iteration

-Changes:

-- generato batch 32 (bigger gives OOM)
-- angle correction 0.3
-- loss went down eac hepoch, raised nr of epochs. (but too low loss resulted in overfitting as the car started to follow lines too closely)
-- removed most pooling layers, add one dropout with low rate between convolution
-- found that keeping loss relatively high kept the smiulator from aiming for the sides of the road, of course quality of sampling has to do with this as well. however the car now was able to drive till just after the bridge in the first track.
-The epochs are numbered off by one in this plot,.
+As an experiment I removed most pooling layers, added one dropout with low rate (0.1) between the convolutional layers, and together with changes to the batch size (32) and steering angle correction (0.3) the loss went down each epoch.
+Result was that loss was kept relatively high this kept the  smiulator from aiming for the sides of the road, of course quality of sampling has to do with this as well.
+However the car now was able to drive till just after the bridge in the first track.
+The epochs are numbered off by one in this plot but the learning curves look much better now.

 | Fig 2.
 Training and validation Loss, model 03                |
 | ------------------------------------------------------------ |